-- (i) the Company fails to pay Capital Payments (plus Additional Amounts thereon, if any) on the Class B Preferred Securities at the Stated Rate in full as and when due for the first Capital Payment Period or subsequently for two consecutive Capital Payment Periods; or - (ii) a holder of the Class B Preferred Securities has notified the Company that Postbank has failed to perform any obligation under the Support Undertaking and such failure continues for 60 days after such notice is given, then the holders of a majority in liquidation preference amount of the Class B Preferred Securities will have the right to appoint an Independent Enforcement Director.
-The Independent Enforcement Director will be appointed by resolution passed by a majority in liquidation preference amount of the holders of the Class B Preferred Securities entitled to vote thereon, as described in the LLC Agreement, present in person or by proxy at a separate general meeting of the holders of the Class B Preferred Securities convened for that purpose (which will be called at the request of any holder of a Class B Preferred Security entitled to vote thereon) or by a consent in writing adopted by a majority in liquidation preference amount of the holders of the Class B Preferred Securities entitled to vote thereon.
+- the Company fails to pay Capital Payments (plus Additional Amounts thereon, if any) on the Class B Preferred Securities at the Stated Rate in full as and when due for the first Capital Payment Period or subsequently for two consecutive Capital Payment Periods; or - (ii) a holder of the Class B Preferred Securities has notified the Company that Postbank has failed to perform any obligation under the Support Undertaking and such failure continues for 60 days after such notice is given, then the holders of a majority in liquidation preference amount of the Class B Preferred Securities will have the right to appoint an Independent Enforcement Director.
+The Independent Enforcement Director will be appointed by resolution passed by a majority in liquidation preference amount of the holders of the Class B Preferred Securities entitled to vote thereon, as described in the LLC Agreement, present in person or by proxy at a separate general meeting of the holders of the Class B Preferred Security entitled to vote thereon) or by a consent in writing adopted by a majority in liquidation preference amount of the holders of the Class B Preferred Security entitled to vote thereon) or by a consent in writing adopted by a majority in liquidation preference amount of the holders of the Class B Preferred Securities entitled to vote thereon) or by a consent in writing adopted by a majority in liquidation preference amount of the holders of the Class B Preferred Securities entitled to vote thereon.
 Any Independent Enforcement Director so appointed will vacate office if, in such Independent Enforcement Director's sole determination:

-(i) the Capital Payments (plus Additional Amounts thereon, if any) on the Class B Preferred Securities have been made on the Class B Preferred Securities at the

-Stated Rate in full by the Company for two consecutive Capital Payment Periods; and

-(ii) Postbank is in compliance with its obligations under the Support Undertaking.
+- the Capital Payments (plus Additional Amounts thereon, if any) on the Class B Preferred Securities have been made on the Class B Preferred Securities at the Stated Rate in full by the Company for two consecutive Capital Payment Periods; and - (ii) Postbank is in compliance with its obligations under the Support Undertaking.